Neo-sunny/HTTPSExample/README.md

 # HTTPSExample
 This is an example to set up an HTTPS Node server using Express framework.

-How To run the Project:
+# How to run the Project:-

 1. Download and install Node and Npm from the sites given below https://nodejs.org/en/download/